How Drugs are Given in Animals

 The majority of implants used in veterinary medicine are compressed tablets or dispersed matrix systems in which the drug is uniformly dispersed within a nondegradable polymer.

 The dosage forms applied to the skin or mucous membranes that are available for treating animals include solids (dusting powders), semi-solids (creams, ointments, and pastes), and liquids (solutions, suspension concentrates, and emulsifiable concentrates).
 These are known as topical drugs.
 Of special interest are transdermal delivery systems that work by carrying medications across the skin barrier to the bloodstream.
 Examples of these are transdermal gels and patches that are used in pets.
 There are also dosage forms that are unique to veterinary medicine, such as spot-on or pour-on formulations developed for the control of parasites.

-Solutions are liquid formulations (see Drugs and Vaccines: Drugs Given by Mouth).
+Solutions are liquid formulations (see Drugs Given by Mouth).
 Topical solutions include eye drops, ear drops, and lotions.

-Atransdermal delivery gel consists of a gel that delivers the active drug through the skin to the bloodstream.
+A transdermal delivery gel consists of a gel that delivers the active drug through the skin to the bloodstream.
 Not all drugs are suitable for this type of transdermal application, however.
-Transdermal gels are used to treat several diseases in dogs and cats, including undesirable behavior, cardiac disease, and hyperthyroidism.
+Transdermal gels have been used to treat several diseases in dogs and cats, including undesirable behavior, cardiac disease, and hyperthyroidism.
 The dose is applied to the inner surface of the ear, making it easy to administer, especially in cats.

 Insecticidal collars are plasticized polymer resins that contain an active ingredient.
 Collars for the control of ticks and fleas on dogs and cats release the active ingredient as a vapor, a dust, or a liquid, depending on the chemical.
 The animal’s activity is an important factor in how well the insecticide moves from the collar to the animal.